wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-bcdr-faq.md

 ## 6. How do I find out the available restore point available for my database?

 For recovery from user error – The current time is the latest restore point available.
-To find out the oldest available restore point, use [Get <!-- deleted by customization Database](https://msdn.microsoft.com/zh-cn/library/dn505708.aspx) --><!-- keep by customization: begin --> Database](https://msdn.microsoft.com/zh-CN/library/dn505708.aspx) <!-- keep by customization: end --> (*RecoveryPeriodStartDate*) to get the oldest restore point (non Geo-replicated restore point).
+To find out the oldest available restore point, use [Get Database](https://msdn.microsoft.com/zh-cn/library/dn505708.aspx) (*RecoveryPeriodStartDate*) to get the oldest restore point (non Geo-replicated restore point).

-For recovery from outage - Use the [Get Recoverable <!-- deleted by customization Database](https://msdn.microsoft.com/zh-cn/library/dn800985.aspx) --><!-- keep by customization: begin --> Database](https://msdn.microsoft.com/zh-CN/library/dn800985.aspx) <!-- keep by customization: end --> (*LastAvailableBackupDate*) to get the latest Geo-replicated restore point.
+For recovery from outage - Use the [Get Recoverable Database](https://msdn.microsoft.com/zh-cn/library/dn800985.aspx) (*LastAvailableBackupDate*) to get the latest Geo-replicated restore point.

 ## 7. How could I bulk restore databases under my server?